linkeddatacenter/kees/README.md

 ## KEES system components

-A KEES system is composed by a **Knowledge Graph** that persists the most updated Knowledge Base.
+A KEES system is composed by:
+- a **Knowledge Graph** that persists the most updated Knowledge Base.
 The Knowledge Graph adopts [RDF] and provides an interface to query the Knowledge Base (e.g. a SPARQL service)

-Some orchestrated software components, interacting with the knowledge graph, ingest new data, reason about existing data and query the knowledge base.
+_ Some orchestrated **software components**, tat interact with the knowledge graph, ingest new data, reason about existing data and query the knowledge

 Example of such components are: